triamnetwork/triam-docs/docs/guides/anchor/federation-server.md

 | 4  | Steintór   | Jákupsson | steintor_jakupsson  |
 | 5  | Sneha      | Kapoor    | sneha_kapoor        |

-Where Tunde’s Stellar address would be `tunde_adebayo*your_org.com`.
+Where Tunde’s Triam address would be `tunde_adebayo*your_org.com`.

 ## Download and Configure Federation Server

-Next, [download the latest federation server](https://github.com/stellar/go/releases) for your platform.
+Next, [download the latest federation server](https://github.com/triamnetwork/go/releases) for your platform.
 Install the executable anywhere you like.
 In the same directory, create a file named `federation.cfg`.
 This will store the configuration for the server.
 It should look something like:

 <code-example name="federation.cfg">